A Look At The Best Seller E-Book “Istanbul Passage” By Joseph Kanon

-We have got to confess: Istanbul Passage by Joseph Kanon is not a book that we have received from a publisher for review; it's a book that we came across recently on the Kindle Store and the title and synopsis really intrigued us.
-That's the reason we obtained and read the book and we are happy we were not disappointed.
+We have to confess Istanbul Passage by Joseph Kanon is not a book that we have received from a publisher for review; it’s a book that we came across recently on the Kindle Store and the title and synopsis really intrigued us.
+That’s the reason we obtained and read the book and we are happy we were not disappointed.
 What comes next is our take on this novel.

 A Brief Summary:

 A neutral capital straddling Europe and Asia, Istanbul survived the Second World War as a magnet for refugees and spies, trafficking in secrets and lies rather than soldiers.
 Expatriate American businessman Leon Bauer was drawn into this shadow world, doing undercover odd jobs and courier runs in support of the Allied war effort.